OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

-# Open Source Low-Rate NAAC Equipment
+# Open Source Low-Rate Non Autoclaved Aerated Concrete (NAAC) production Equipment

 ## Project Overview

-This repository contains a collection of open-source equipment designs and building systems for **Low-Rate Non-Autoclaved Aerated Concrete (NAAC)**, also known as cellular concrete.
-In this context, "low-rate" refers to production volumes suitable for small construction crews, on-demand applications, or DIY projects, as opposed to large-scale industrial manufacturing.
+This repository contains a collection of open-source equipment designs and building systems for **Non-Autoclaved Aerated Concrete (NAAC)**, also known as cellular concrete, or "aircrete".
+In this context, "low-rate" refers to production volumes suitable for small construction crews constructing or repairing partes of a single house.

-The primary focus is on developing modular, portable, and low-volume mixing equipment.
-The designs are ideal for "dry bag" operations and robust enough for **rental fleets**.
-These systems are intended for community-driven development and collaboration.
+The primary focus is on developing modular, portable, and low-volume mixing and pumping equipment.
+The designs are ideal for "dry bag" mixing operations.
+To clarify, a "dry bag" mixer performs two critical steps in NAAC production: mixing a Portland cement slurry, and mixing stable foam into that slurry to create NAAC material.
+This equipment should be robust enough for **rental fleets**.
+These designs are intended for community-driven development and collaboration.

 ---